nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

   - the value can be edited later by changing the `domibus.smlzone` property in the `/etc/harmony-ap/domibus.properties` configuration file;
 - username of the administrative user - username to use to log in to administrative UI;
 - initial password for the administrative user;
+- party name of the Access Point owner organisation;
+  - if you don't know the party name of the owner, use the default value (`selfsigned`);
 - `Distinguished Name` for generated self-signed content encryption and TLS certificates;
-  - For example: `CN=example.com, O=My Organisation, C=FI`;
+  - for example: `CN=example.com, O=My Organisation, C=FI`;
-  - *Note:* different eDelivery policy domains may have different requirements for the `Distinguished Name`.
+  - *note:* different eDelivery policy domains may have different requirements for the `Distinguished Name`.
 If you're not sure about the requirements, please contact the domain authority of the policy domain where the Access Point is registered.

 See the Static Discovery Configuration Guide \[[UG-SDCG](static_discovery_configuration_guide.md)\] and the Dynamic Discovery Configuration Guide \[[UG-DDCG](dynamic_discovery_configuration_guide.md)\] for more information about how to configure different discovery options.